Mitigating Moderator Bias in Human Factors Research

-Moderating interviews is a crucial portion of conducting human factors or user experience (UX) research; a usability test is the moment of truth to get the data we need.
+Moderating interviews is crucial to conducting human factors or user experience (UX) research.
+A usability test is the moment of truth to get the data we need.
 Obtaining the best data possible starts with the moderator.
 Human beings are socially proficient creatures, and participants can pick up on inadvertent biases if the moderator is anything less than objective.
-So that we may harvest pure, high-quality data, it is essential that we do not act on any of these biases.
-Remaining objective is a skill that must be mastered along the way to moderating greatness.
+So that we may harvest pure, high-quality data, it is essential that we reduce these biases.
+For Human Factors Engineers, remaining objective is a skill that must be mastered along the way to moderating greatness.
 Below, we describe our most helpful tips and strategies to mitigate experimenter bias:

 1. Identify your biases